 To kick off summer break, we are introducing our very own Homeschool.com summer reading challenge!
 We recognize that not every child loves to read, so this is going to be a great option for helping motivate them to sit down and lose themselves in a good book.
 Reading is meant to be fun, exciting, and enjoyable, and we want to keep it that way.
-We’ve combined our reading challenge with a printable kit, and a giveaway at the end of summer!
-Each family that participates in the reading challenge and completes the Bingo Chart or the Reading Record can enter our giveaway to receive a free book (tba).
+We’ve combined our reading challenge with a printable kit with rewards for when your child has completed the challenge!

 How to Complete the Homeschool Reading Challenge